How to Flip an Image in Photoshop? – Complete Guide

 Step 1: Locate and open the photo

-Before making any changes to a picture in Photoshop, you must first open the image in Adopt Photoshop.
+Before making any changes to a picture in Photoshop, you must first open the image in Adobe Photoshop.
 This may be accomplished inside photoshop by choosing “Open” from the “File” menu.
 From there, you may select a picture from your computer’s folders.
 You may also access this function by pressing the Ctrl/Command + O on your keyboard.

 Step 2: Unlock Layer